 The workshop has been designed with B2+ English users in mind.

-Will the workshop be recorded?
+Will the live sessions be recorded?

 What technology do I need?